xavierjefferson/Log4Net.FluentNHibernateAppender/README.md

 ### Oracle
 Be advised that two of the four Oracle options (OracleClient9Managed, OracleClient10Managed) use the **Oracle.ManagedDataAccess** client library internally, while the other two (OracleClient9, OracleClient10) use the **System.Data.OracleClient** client library.
 I'm not Oracle savvy, and I could only get **Oracle.ManagedDataAccess** to work properly (the other is NHibernate's default).
 You may have a different experience.
-This implementation was tested against Oracle 11g Express on Oracle Linux.

 ## Usage